-

 - How to spot an email compromise scam

-- Ways to protect yourself against email compromise
+- Ways to protect yourself and your business from business email compromise

 - What can you do if you’ve been scammed?